sebnitu/vrembem/packages/popover/README.md

 ### `popover.collection`

-An array where all registered popovers are stored.
-Each entry in the collection contains the following properties:
+An array where all popover objects are stored when registered.
+Each popover object contains the following properties:

 ```js
 {